dipdowel/compact-bitmap-font/docs/spec.draft.md

-# Compact Bitmap Font (CBF) Format Specification
+# Compact Bitmap Font (CBF): Format Specification

-The **Compact Bitmap Font (CBF)** format is a binary format for storing pixel-based bitmap fonts, designed for minimal memory overhead and simple parsing and rendering.
+The **Compact Bitmap Font (CBF)** format is a binary format for storing pixel fonts, designed for minimal memory overhead and simple parsing and rendering.
 This document provides a technical specification of the CBF format and `.cbf` files.

----
+Feel free to implement your own generator, parser, and/or renderer based on this specification.
+- [cbf_wiz](../rust/cbf_wiz/README.md) -- a Rust-based CBF font generator, verifier and sample text renderer.
+- [cbf_viewer](https://cbf.codument.com/) -- an online CBF viewer and font generator.
+## Status
+> ⚠️ **NB:** The specification itself is stable, but this document is still being improved.
+Stay tuned.

 ## Overview

 CBF files store pixel fonts using a compact header followed by metadata, character information, and 1-bit image data.

 While the format prioritizes minimal memory overhead, UTF-8 encoding is used for its string fields (e.g., font name, author signature, character order) because:

 * **Cross-language compatibility**: UTF-8 is standard across modern platforms.
 * **Efficiency for ASCII**: UTF-8 is 1 byte per ASCII character, which matches plain ASCII.
-* **Support for internationalization**: UTF-8 enables optional Unicode support without changing the format.
+* **Support for internationalization**: UTF-8 means Unicode support.

-Also, there is no need for padding or null terminators as the size of each UTF-8 field in the file is defined in the header.

 ---